 Some audiences therefore wanted their heroes to have supernatural powers and to experience prophetic visions.
-In contrast, a number of the other gazavatname reinscriptions, as well as subsequent incorporations of these accounts into more mainstream Ottoman histories, position the narrative, and offer potential readings that in effect re-incorporate Hasan Pasha into the religious and political centre.
-For example, O.216 (1716) includes an introductory section and conclusion which through the use of particular Qur’anic quotations and a discussion of the duties of a good Muslim, the importance of obedience to religious and political authorities above considerations of justice, and the perceived inherent value of waging war on infidels frames the text in religiously more conservative or orthopraxic terms.
-It also interpretatively names Hasan Pasha in a politically more orthodox manner as a divan efendisi (official of the imperial council) rather than a gazi thereby presenting him as a member of the bureaucratic elite rather than a frontier commander.
-For the implied audiences of this reinscription, a hero who experienced prophetic visions and possessed miraculous powers was not appropriate.
+In contrast, a number of the other gazavatname re-inscriptions, as well as subsequent incorporations of these accounts into more mainstream Ottoman histories, position the narrative so as to offer potential readings that in effect re-incorporate Hasan Pasha into the religious and political centre.
+For example, O.216 (1716) includes an introductory section and conclusion that through the use of particular Qur’anic quotations and a discussion of the duties of a good Muslim, the importance of obedience to religious and political authorities above considerations of justice, and the perceived inherent value of waging war on infidels, frames the text in religiously more conservative or orthopraxic terms.
+It also interpretatively names Hasan Pasha in a politically more orthodox manner as a divan efendisi (official of the imperial council) rather than a gazi, thereby presenting him as a member of the bureaucratic elite rather than a frontier commander.
+For the implied audiences of this re-inscription, a hero who experienced prophetic visions and possessed miraculous powers was not appropriate.
 However, the intertextual references to his saintly powers and the reading implied by Hasan Pasha’s prophetic vision are not completely erased, they are simply overwritten by a framing that is more religiously and politically orthodox.
-Görösgál as the site of a sacred shrine where prophetic visions happened would have had a resonance with some audiences, but would have lacked meaning for others.
+Görösgál, as the site of a sacred shrine where prophetic visions happened, would have had a resonance with some audiences, but would have lacked meaning for others.
 There are plural semiotic systems at work in the text, but the religiously more orthopraxic reading is dominant.
-This is something that is attested to by the presence of marginalia in another of the more ‘orthodox’ reinscriptions.
-The presence of intertextual marginal notes to works on hadith and Qur’anic commentary thereby demonstrating that at least some readers read within a more religiously orthopraxic frame.
-While it is impossible to conclusively determine, it is reasonable to hypothesise that the scribe of O.216 and H.O.71d rewrote the narrative for a more elite, educated audience located ideologically in the religious and political centre of the Ottoman empire: an audience who preferred their account of the sieges to be framed more in accordance with the genre expectations associated with historical discourse, and who expected their heroes to more typically represent loyal members of the Ottoman imperial military-administrative establishment than miracle working frontier fighters.
+This is something that is attested to by the presence of marginalia in another of the more ‘orthodox’ re-inscriptions.
+The presence of intertextual marginal notes to works on hadith and Qur’anic commentary thereby demonstrate that at least some readers read within a more religiously orthopraxic frame.
+While it is impossible to conclusively determine, it is reasonable to hypothesize that the scribe of O.216 and H.O.71d rewrote the narrative for a more elite, educated audience located ideologically in the religious and political centre of the Ottoman empire: an audience who preferred their account of the sieges to be framed more in accordance with the genre expectations associated with historical discourse, and who expected their heroes to more typically represent loyal members of the Ottoman imperial military-administrative establishment than miracle-working frontier fighters.